t

 təx̌tax̌t bitter (plural)

-təxʷčn̓čut get food, get groceries, gather food for oneself
+təxʷčn̓čut get food / get food, get groceries, gather food for oneself

 təx̌ʷtax̌ʷəx̌ʷ hang down (plural)